hassan-azizi/AIM/docs/_sources/MixPred.rst.txt

 -------

-The isotherm fitting results from **IsoFit** and **HeatFit** can be directly loaded into **MixPred** module, and the user can pecify the desired pressure range and mixture composition to calculate the mixture loadings.
+The isotherm fitting results from **IsoFit** and **HeatFit** can be directly loaded into **MixPred** module, and the user can specify the desired pressure range and mixture composition to calculate the mixture loadings.

 Watch how to use **MixPred** :ref:`here <MixPred-label>`